8n8/bigwebthing/README.md

     A binary file containing a dump of the in-memory cache.

 inboxes
-    A flat directory of inbox files, one per user.
+    A flat directory containing an inbox file per user.

+payments
+    A flat directory containing a transactions file per user.

 log.txt
     Log messages for debugging.

-usernames.sqlite
-    Contains a table of usernames and the associated key data.

 # Pricing